Sosisya/sosisya/README.md

 ### I aspire to grow and create engaging iOS applications.

-I have two projects on the App Store.

-You can view them by following the [link](https://apps.apple.com/ru/developer/luiza-samoilenko/id1689051170)
-###

 ### My stack
 * UIKit (NSLayoutConstraint, Interface builder, SnapKit)
 * MVC, MVVM clean, VIPER